hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 - D. E. Alexander, 2009:  *Why Don't Jumbo Jets Flap Their Wings?
 Flying Animals,  Flying Machines, and How They Are Different.*  Rutgers University Press.

 - A. P. Arya, 1997:  *Introduction to Classical Mechanics*, 2d edition.
 Pearson.

+- M. Bailyln, 1994:  *A Survey of Thermodynamics*.
+AIP Press.

 - A. Bettini, 2016:  *A Course in Classical Physics 2--Fluids and Thermodynamics*.
 Undergraduate Lecture Notes in Physics.
 Springer.